lidofinance/lido-frontend-template/DOCS.md

 };
 // ...
 ```
-This creates a React context that will provide both the JSON RPC- and Web3- contract interfaces to be able to access read and write methods respectively.
+This creates a React context that will provide both the JSON RPC- and Web3- contract interfaces which will allow us to use read and write methods respectively.

 **Step 4.** Create a custom hook to be able to be easily access the context.
 ```ts